mamathaguntu/cmpe277Assignment2/README.md

 <img src ="https://user-images.githubusercontent.com/2658837/118467015-4868d680-b6b8-11eb-9cdc-dac5ad3416a5.png" width="300" height="600"/>

-- Components
+### Components
--- Created 3 fragments - listing the news , detailed view and search news -- Created response class using retrofit for the response of api -- Created data entity class for the news articles details -- Used live data to get and search the news articles
+- Created 3 fragments - listing the news , detailed view and search news
+- Created response class using retrofit for the response of api
+- Created data entity class for the news articles details
+- Used live data to get and search the news articles

 All the news articles are retrived from NEWSAPI.org